 Michaela asks Dr. Carolyn Young how the TONIC study will help MSers.
-She then asks at 01:02 when they expect to get the results.
+She then asks when they expect to get the results.

-Could you tell us how the TONiC study will help people with MS?
+Michaela: Could you tell us how the TONIC study will help people with MS?